saptc07/Getting-and-Cleaning/CodeBook.md

 #### Time-domain signals

-- Average time-domain body acceleration in the X, Y and Z directions:
+- Average time-domain body acceleration in the X, Y and Z directions:timeDomainBodyAccelerometerMeanX    timeDomainBodyAccelerometerMeanY timeDomainBodyAccelerometerMeanZ`

-	- `timeDomainBodyAccelerometerMeanX`
-	- `timeDomainBodyAccelerometerMeanY`
-	- `timeDomainBodyAccelerometerMeanZ`

 - Standard deviation of the time-domain body acceleration in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerStandardDeviationX`
+	- timeDomainBodyAccelerometerStandardDeviationX
-	- `timeDomainBodyAccelerometerStandardDeviationY`
+	- timeDomainBodyAccelerometerStandardDeviationY
-	- `timeDomainBodyAccelerometerStandardDeviationZ`
+	- timeDomainBodyAccelerometerStandardDeviationZ

 - Average time-domain gravity acceleration in the X, Y and Z directions:

-	- `timeDomainGravityAccelerometerMeanX`
+	- timeDomainGravityAccelerometerMeanX
-	- `timeDomainGravityAccelerometerMeanY`
+	- timeDomainGravityAccelerometerMeanY
-	- `timeDomainGravityAccelerometerMeanZ`
+	- timeDomainGravityAccelerometerMeanZ

 - Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions:

-	- `timeDomainGravityAccelerometerStandardDeviationX`
+	- timeDomainGravityAccelerometerStandardDeviationX
-	- `timeDomainGravityAccelerometerStandardDeviationY`
+	- timeDomainGravityAccelerometerStandardDeviationY
-	- `timeDomainGravityAccelerometerStandardDeviationZ`
+	- timeDomainGravityAccelerometerStandardDeviationZ

 - Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerJerkMeanX`
+	- timeDomainBodyAccelerometerJerkMeanX
-	- `timeDomainBodyAccelerometerJerkMeanY`
+	- timeDomainBodyAccelerometerJerkMeanY
-	- `timeDomainBodyAccelerometerJerkMeanZ`
+	- timeDomainBodyAccelerometerJerkMeanZ

 - Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerJerkStandardDeviationX`
+	- timeDomainBodyAccelerometerJerkStandardDeviationX
-	- `timeDomainBodyAccelerometerJerkStandardDeviationY`
+	- timeDomainBodyAccelerometerJerkStandardDeviationY
-	- `timeDomainBodyAccelerometerJerkStandardDeviationZ`
+	- timeDomainBodyAccelerometerJerkStandardDeviationZ

 - Average time-domain body angular velocity in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeMeanX`
+	- timeDomainBodyGyroscopeMeanX
-	- `timeDomainBodyGyroscopeMeanY`
+	- timeDomainBodyGyroscopeMeanY
-	- `timeDomainBodyGyroscopeMeanZ`
+	- timeDomainBodyGyroscopeMeanZ

 - Standard deviation of the time-domain body angular velocity in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeStandardDeviationX`
+	- timeDomainBodyGyroscopeStandardDeviationX
-	- `timeDomainBodyGyroscopeStandardDeviationY`
+	- timeDomainBodyGyroscopeStandardDeviationY
-	- `timeDomainBodyGyroscopeStandardDeviationZ`
+	- timeDomainBodyGyroscopeStandardDeviationZ

 - Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeJerkMeanX`
+	- timeDomainBodyGyroscopeJerkMeanX
-	- `timeDomainBodyGyroscopeJerkMeanY`
+	- timeDomainBodyGyroscopeJerkMeanY
-	- `timeDomainBodyGyroscopeJerkMeanZ`
+	- timeDomainBodyGyroscopeJerkMeanZ

 - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeJerkStandardDeviationX`
+	- timeDomainBodyGyroscopeJerkStandardDeviationX
-	- `timeDomainBodyGyroscopeJerkStandardDeviationY`
+	- timeDomainBodyGyroscopeJerkStandardDeviationY
-	- `timeDomainBodyGyroscopeJerkStandardDeviationZ`
+	- timeDomainBodyGyroscopeJerkStandardDeviationZ

 - Average and standard deviation of the time-domain magnitude of body acceleration: